MiguelAutomate/Contractor-Services/README.md

 ## 🚀 Executive Summary

-**MIguel Automate - Contractor Services** is an all-in-one automation ecosystem for **general contractors, remodelers, and specialty trades**.
+**Miguel Automate - Contractor Services** is an all-in-one automation ecosystem for **general contractors, remodelers, and specialty trades**.
 It eliminates tedious admin work with intelligent, secure, and bilingual workflows — connecting **lead generation, cold email, SMS outreach/translation, invoicing, and incident logs** so you can focus on delivering projects.

 **Core Impact**
 - 💰 **20–40% increase in project revenue**